Queen's Park, Chesterfield: The return of county cricket

-After a century of first-class cricket at Chesterfield between 1898 and 1998, the next seven seasons saw Derbyshire play no first-class or List A matches on the ground.
+After a century of first-class cricket at Chesterfield between 1898 and 1998, the next seven seasons saw Derbyshire play no first-class or List A matches on the ground, although the Marylebone Cricket Club played a first class match against the touring Sri Lanka team in 2002.

 However, following a multimillion-pound refurbishment and upgrade of the entire park including the cricketing facilities, Derbyshire returned by taking on Worcestershire in a County Championship Division Two game between 26 and 29 July.
 The game ended in a draw, with Australian Marcus North avoiding defeat for the home side by scoring 161 runs, including 24 boundaries.
 Attendances for all four days was high, and saw Derbyshire announce a four-year deal to play County Cricket at the ground soon after the game.

 The Sunday then saw a visit from a star-studded Surrey Brown Caps side and despite a heavy loss, a large crowd were treated to some entertainment by Surrey batsman Ali Brown who scored 106 from just 68 deliveries.

 2007 festival

-The 2007 festival was scheduled to run from 25 to 29 July and would have consisted of a four-day Liverpool Victoria County Championship game against Somerset and the NatWest Pro 40 opener against Kent Spitfires.
+The 2007 festival was scheduled to run from 25 to 29 July and would have consisted of a four-day County Championship game against Somerset and the Pro40 opener against Kent.
 Both of these matches were moved to Derbyshire's regular ground in Derby due to the Queen's Park ground being waterlogged.
-Instead, the festival began with the NatWest Pro 40 game against Durham Dynamos on 4th September and saw Durham win convincingly by seven wickets.
-The festival continued with the Liverpool Victoria County Championship game against Nottinghamshire from 6 to 9 September, where Nottinghamshire won by an innings and six runs inside three days.
+Instead, the festival began with the Pro40 game against Durham on 4 September and saw Durham win convincingly by seven wickets.
+The festival continued with the County Championship game against Nottinghamshire from 6 to 9 September, where Nottinghamshire won by an innings and six runs inside three days.
 Nottinghamshire skipper Stephen Fleming helped the visitors to the win, scoring 243 runs, including 40 fours.